davolu/oh-ethereum-wallet/README.md

 ## ECR20 TOKEN - PlayoCoin (PLAYCN)
 The PLAYCN was created using Solidity ... openzeppelin...
-It's deployed to the Testnet on the Polygon network.
+It's deployed to the Testnet on the Polygon network with 1000 total supply for demo sakes.

 `
 // SPDX-License-Identifier: MIT <br/>